-The Pinsent Masons Sustainability and Energy Toolkit
+The Pinsent Masons Sustainability & Energy Toolkit

 Like never before, the Real Estate and Construction sectors are under increasing pressure to embrace energy efficiency, carbon reduction and waste minimisation measures in line with the Government’s stated policy imperative for the transition to a low carbon economy.
 Pressure is being felt from Europe, in conjunction with more onerous laws and policy emanating from central and local government, client and employee demands, boardroom Corporate Social Responsibility policies as well as from lender and shareholder action.